 Some might use project management or business intelligence tools, but the majority resort to Excel and PowerPoint.
 These tools are simply not built for plans that are integrated and span across departments and locations.

-Accelerate your IT modernization efforts with AchieveIt.
+Accelerate your IT modernization efforts with AchieveIt

-AchieveIt enables agency leaders with real-time monitoring on the progress of their key plans and initiatives.
+AchieveIt enables agency leaders with real-time monitoring of the progress of their key plans and initiatives.
 Armed with real-time data and proper context, these leaders are empowered to make informed decisions and accelerate their IT modernization efforts.

 AchieveIt: A Proven Solution to Assist with Digital Transformation

 With AchieveIt you have access to a unified platform for managing your workforce, planning, and carrying out your organization’s objectives and initiatives with ease.
 AchieveIt is a Software-as-a-Service platform that is widely utilized by organizations like the Department of Veterans Affairs, the Joint Pathology Center (JPC-DHA), state and local governments, and hundreds of large commercial entities to track and report on mission-critical plans and initiatives.
 We empower these large organizations with the uniformity and visibility necessary to align and track their highest-level initiatives down to the individual tasks that drive execution and readiness.
 With everything in one central location, it’s easier than ever to stay informed, updated, and connected to one another while achieving goals and accomplishments as a unified front.
 AchieveIt Core Competencies: